7sDream/rikka/deploy.md

 ## Way 1: Build in you VPS

-1. `go get github.com/7sDream/rikka`
+1. `go get -d github.com/7sDream/rikka`
 2. `cd $GOPATH/src/github.com/7sDream/rikka`
-3. `go build github.com/7sDream/rikka`
+3. `go build .`
 4. `./rikka -port 80 -pwd yourpassword`

-You can use `./rikka -h` for option description and run you own start command.
+You can use `./rikka --help` to get more options and make you own launch command.

-Becase use port 80, may you need `sudo`.
+Becase port 80 wll be used, may you need `sudo` prefix.

 Then you can open your browser to test Rikka.

 ## Way 2: Use Docker

 1. `docker pull 7sdream/rikka`
-2. `docker run -d -p 80:80 7sdream/rikka:latest -pwd yourpassword`
+2. `docker run -d -p 80:80 7sdream/rikka -pwd yourpassword`

 You can set option based on you requirements.